MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionprofile_settings.md

-public bool CanCacheLicenses() const  |  Gets whether or not end user licenses (EULs) are cached locally. public void SetCustomSettings(const std::vector\<std::pair\<std::string, std::string\>\>& customSettings)  |  Set the custom settings, used for feature gating and testing. public const std::vector\<std::pair\<std::string, std::string\>\>& GetCustomSettings() const  |  Get the custom settings, used for feature gating and testing. public void AddRedirectionUri(const std::string& originalUri, const std::string& redirectUri)  |  Adds a redirect uri. public const std::map\<std::string, std::string\>& GetRedirectionUris() const  |  Gets the redirection uris.
+public bool CanCacheLicenses() const  |  Gets whether or not end user licenses (EULs) are cached locally. public void SetCustomSettings(const std::vector\<std::pair\<std::string, std::string\>\>& customSettings)  |  Set the custom settings, used for feature gating and testing. public const std::vector\<std::pair\<std::string, std::string\>\>& GetCustomSettings() const  |  Get the custom settings, used for feature gating and testing. public const std::shared_ptr\<void\>& GetLoggerContext() const  |  Get logger context that will be opaquely passed to the logger delegate for logs associated with the created profile. public void SetLoggerContext(const std::shared_ptr\<void\>& loggerContext)  |  Sets the logger context that will be opaquely passed to the logger delegate for logs associated with the created profile. public void AddRedirectionUri(const std::string& originalUri, const std::string& redirectUri)  |  Adds a redirect uri. public const std::map\<std::string, std::string\>& GetRedirectionUris() const  |  Gets the redirection uris.

 ## Members

 ### Settings function
-ProtectionProfile::Settings constructor that specifies an observer to be used for async operations.
+[ProtectionProfile::Settings](undefined) constructor that specifies an observer to be used for async operations.

 Parameters:
 * **mipContext**: Global context settings